 Getting a new iPhone is always an exciting event.
 Whether you chose to wait until your previous phone died or you upgrade every year, it’s normal to feel compelled to rip open that box and start flying through the setup screens without really paying attention.
-Even though it’s pretty easy to set up your iPhone, there are still a couple of things you should look out for.
+Even though it’s pretty easy to set up your iPhone 13, 14, or other models, there are still a couple of things you should look out for.
 This article will go over some of those tips for setting up your new iPhone the right way.

 What are your options for setting up a new iPhone?

 After you take your iPhone out of the box and turn it on, you’ll have to go through the previously mentioned setup screens, one of which is the Apps & Data screen.
 That’s when you can decide to set up your iPhone by using one of these methods: